 Let’s prevent the inevitable shoreline exhaustion, feeling beaten by the world event which is bound to happen if you paddle out into ridable surf without the right amount of physical conditioning.

 How to train for your first surf session

 Starting with your hands, put your fingers and thumb together and slightly cup your hand.
-This obviously gives you the most proportion and force in the water.
+This gives you the most propulsion to move quick in the water.
 When driving your hand into the water make sure you point it straight and go as deep as possible.

 Balance: Try to position yourself on the board so that your weight is just slightly forward.
 If you stop, you should start to sink towards the front of the board.
 This will allow the board to even out once you get going with forward momentum.

 Any (safe) body of water will work.
-Don’t have such a body of water nearby to train on?
+Can’t get to the ocean to train?
 A pool will also suffice.
 Tie your leash off to the fence (may need to extend it with a rope) and paddle in place.
 This will get boring so throw some music on and get to it!